ADBeta/chASM/README.md

 Multiple function calls per scope is still slower than desired.</b>

 Plan A) externalized calls with read and write.
 Pass variables to functions
 --- This did not work.
-Same speed as normal
+Same speed as before

+Plan B) Inline functions
+--- Could be done but is very unreliable

+Omitting if test in write() increases speed by 50KHz

 chASM is an Arduino library to allow very fast hardware control using assembly
 and Direct Port Manipulation.
 This is ideal for projects that require high